Together-Java/ElevatorEvent/Course/Models/task.md

 ## Elevator

-The next class to focus at is [Elevator.java](course://Course/Models/src/org/togetherjava/event/elevator/elevators/Elevator.java).
+The next class to focus on is [Elevator.java](course://Course/Models/src/org/togetherjava/event/elevator/elevators/Elevator.java).

 Similar to `Human`, you will have to add a couple of fields, set up by the constructor.

 ### Floors

 An elevator has a range of floors that it can serve.
-The range is defined by the `minFloor` (at least greater equals `1`), ranging up to the last supported floor, given by `minFloor + floorsServed - 1`.
+The range is defined by the `minFloor` (at least greater than or equals to `1`), ranging up to the last supported floor, given by `minFloor + floorsServed - 1`.

 In might sound complex at first, but is actually simple once we take a look at some examples.